Support for the widely-used Windows 10 operating system came to an

-End of support doesn’t mean your Windows 10-based computer will stop
+This doesn’t mean your Windows 10-based computer won’t work any more,

-working, but it does mean there’ll be no more
+but there’ll be no more software updates for

-security of people you connect with.
-In fact, phasing out unsupported
+security and that of people you connect with.
+In fact, phasing out

-software is good for the health of our whole Internet-using society!
+unsupported software is good for the overall health of the Internet.

 What you can do

-If you’re still using Windows 10, there are four possibilities, though
+If you’re still using Windows 10, you have three choices — though not

 - Upgrade to Windows 11.
 If your computer meets the